batteries-included/batteries-included/static/src/content/post/git-ops-fail-at-scale.md

   systems.
 Achieving seamless integration across these tools can be difficult, leading to fragmentation and inefficiencies.
 - _Flexiblity Required:_ Each project/company will have its own way of deploying
-  gitops since they are so flexible.
+  GitOps since they are so flexible.
 That means automation tools are forced to deal with code styles, project layouts, and naming that is almost antagonistic to automated change.